 You should submit an electronic copy of your draft slides before class through D2L.
 Due: Wednesday, October 21.

 I will provide you with feedback on your draft slides to aid you with your revisions.
 You should submit an electronic copy of your final slides before class through D2L.
+In addition, your final slides will be accompanied by brief explanations of how your final slides address each the shortcomings noted in my feedback on your draft slides.
 Due: Monday, November 2, 1:00 pm.

 You must also actually present your review to the class.
 The presentation dates are Monday, November 2 through Monday, November 16.
 As stated previously, your presentation will be 15 minutes long with up to 3 minutes for questions and answers.
 I may call on you to give your presentation on any of the scheduled presentation days.
 I will not announce the exact presentation schedule ahead of time.
 This means that you will need to attend class all of these days and be ready to present when called on.
 You will not be graded on your actual speaking (except that you will lose points if you fail to give a presentation).
 The presentation grading will be for the slides.
 As stated above (under "Final Technical Presentation Slides"), you will need to turn in the final draft of your slides for grading.